Sam Houston and slavery

-The Houstons did not believe in corporal punishment for their slaves.
-They supported their religious education, education for their children, and some of their slaves who wanted to learn to read and write.
-Some key servants were loyal and devoted to the Houstons.
-Until they were emancipated, though, Houston's servants did not control where and how they were employed.
-There were limits to how they could spend their free time.
-They had little power to make decisions for themselves and their children.

 Evolution of Houston's attitudes

 Early life

 Sam Houston was born into a slaveholding family in Virginia.
 His father, Samuel Davidson Houston, an American Revolutionary War veteran, died in 1806 when Houston was eleven.
 When he was thirteen, his mother Elizabeth Blair Paxton (1757–1831) moved the family of nine children to the wilderness of Blount County, Tennessee.
 He had little formal education, but read the classics like Caesar's Commentaries (Commentarii de Bello Gallico and Commentarii de Bello Civili), the Iliad, and other books that he could find.

 Houston's elder brother placed him in a job at a trading post.
 He later decided to follow his adventuresome spirit and ran away to a Cherokee village led by Chief John Jolly (Cherokee: Oolooteeskee) on Hiwassee Island.
 He was welcomed into a community of Native Americans who lived in log cabins.
 They were farmers and slaveholders, who had a written language.
 Houston, who wore the clothing of the Cherokees, lived in the village until he was about 18 years of age.

 After teaching and completing his education at Porter Academy, Houston fought in the Creek War.
 He was badly injured but developed what would be a life-long friendship with Andrew Jackson, who was also his political mentor.